metadatacenter/cedar-parent/README.md

 Parent project for all CEDAR Java-based components

+This repository contains a POM that contains configuration and dependency version information for all Java-based CEDAR components.
+The [CEDAR project repository](https://github.com/metadatacenter/cedar-project) contains a POM that can be used to build these components.

 #### Building and Installing

 To build this library you must have the following items installed: